Howard W. Smith: Representative

 He was elected in 1930 to the U.S. House of Representatives.
 He initially supported New Deal measures such as the Tennessee Valley Authority Act and the National Industrial Recovery Act.
-A leader of the conservative coalition, he led the opposition to the National Labor Relations Board (NLRB), established by the Wagner Act of 1935.
-Conservatives created a special House committee to investigate the NLRB that was headed by Smith and dominated by opponents of the New Deal.
+A leader of the conservative coalition who opposed the New Deal, he led the opposition to the National Labor Relations Board (NLRB), serving as head of a special House committee dominated by members of the coalition.
 The committee conducted a sensationalist investigation that undermined public support for the NLRB and, more broadly, for the New Deal.
 In June 1940, amendments proposed by the Smith Committee passed by a large margin in the House, partly because of Smith's new alliance with William Green, president of the American Federation of Labor.
 The AFL was convinced the NLRB was controlled by leftists who supported the rival Congress of Industrial Organizations in organizing drives.
 New Dealers stopped the Smith amendments, but Roosevelt replaced the CIO-oriented members on the NLRB with men acceptable to Smith and the AFL.

 Smith proposed the Alien Registration Act of 1940, an anticommunist law, which became known as the Smith Act.
 It required resident aliens to register.
 It also banned advocating the overthrow of the U.S. government or its political subdivisions.
 American Communist Party chairman Gus Hall was one of many communists later convicted of violating its provisions.
 The U.S. Supreme Court ruled in Yates v.
 United States (1957) that the First Amendment protected much radical speech, which halted prosecutions under the Smith Act.